RAKWireless/wisblock-node-red/interface/rak5802/rak5802_modbus/README.md

 npm install node-red-contrib-modbus
 ```

-You also can install it directly within the editor by selecting the `Manage Palette` option from the main menu to open the [Palette Manager](https://nodered.org/docs/user-guide/editor/palette/manager). search `node-red-contrib-modbus` modules in the ‘Install’ tab and install it.
+Another way to install required module is from editor window, open the main menu on the right, select  the `Manage Palette` option,  search node-red-contrib-modbus modules in the `Install` tab and install it.

 #### 3.2.3.
 Flow configuration